 Be the Best Mom in 2013

-I started off 2013 by sharing my New Year’s resolution to “Be the Best Mom” with more positive thinking.
-Every Thursday I will be featuring a different mama and her plan to “Be the Best Mom” in 2013, including specific steps that you can implement, too!
-So far we’ve heard from Karyn about her great ideas to teach her kids about good nutrition and from Stephanie with her great tips to get organized in the New Year.
-Now let’s hear how Sara plans to manage mom stress in 2013…
+At the beginning of the year, I shared my New Year’s resolution to “Be the Best Mom” with more positive thinking.
+Since then I have hosted a variety of moms who have shared their plans to “Be the Best Mom” they can be in 2013, including specific steps that you can implement, too!
+So far we’ve heard from Karyn about her great ideas to teach her kids about good nutrition, from Stephanie with her great tips to get organized, from Sara with her mission for managing stress in the new year, and from Varya with her simple steps to make reading fun for her kids.
+Now, let’s hear Sheila’s easy peasy plan for service with her kids…